 Ivan Chudakov | Shutterstock

 Weather plays a major role in the world of skiing and snowboarding.
-Snow, temperatures, wind, and cloud cover directly affect how we approach our day on the slopes or in the backcountry.
-It's wise to check the weather every single morning over your cup of coffee so that you're prepared for the day and you know what to expect.
+Snow, temperatures, wind, and cloud coverage directly affect how we approach our day on the slopes or in the backcountry.
+It's wise to check the weather every single morning over your cup of coffee so that you're prepared for the day and you know exactly what to expect.

-Winter weather dictates how long it's going to take to get to the slopes, how we should plan our day in the mountains, which skis we should ride for the day, what we need to wear to stay warm, what goggle lens we should use, and whether we should call in sick to work (of course no one ever does that!).
+Winter weather dictates how long it's going to take to get to the slopes, how we should plan our day in the mountains, which skis we should ride for the day, what we need to wear to stay warm, what goggle lens we should use, and whether we should call in sick to work (of course, no one ever does that!).